 - $122.7 million (FY2018) in annual research awards supports thousands of jobs.

-- Georgia State’s Perimeter College provides the largest Dual Enrollment program in the University System of Georgia, serving 1,683 students in fall 2018.
+- Georgia State’s Perimeter College provides one of the largest Dual Enrollment programs in the University System of Georgia, serving almost 1,400 students in fall 2019.

 - In 2018 the Mark Chaffin Center for Healthy Development’s parenting programs, designed to prevent child abuse, served over 200 Georgia families and is shown to yield $20.25 in savings for every $1 spent.
 They also trained over 3,000 professionals and individuals on mandated reporting, child sexual abuse prevention, youth mental health, and to work with individuals with intellectual and developmental disabilities.